Thomas-Gottwald/NLP4/README.md

 *pdf*: Can either be the path to a local PDF file, or a URL to a PDF file.

 <ins>**<span style="font-size:13px;">Output:</span>**</ins>
-The ouput is a python dictionary with the following format:
+The output is a python dictionary with the following format:
 ```python
 {"title": "paper title", "abstract": "paper abstract", "references": "None"} # if arXiv paper
 {"title": "paper title", "abstract": "paper abstract", "references": {"key":"e_1_3_2_21_2","doi-asserted-by":"publisher","DOI":"10.1016/example_doi"}